agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `hasStorage()`

 Checks whether AgileTs has any registered [Storage](../storage/Introduction.md).
-Be aware, that if AgileTs has no registered Storage, the `.persist()` method can not store any value permanently.
+Be aware that if AgileTs has no registered Storage, the `.persist()` method can not store any value permanently.

 ### 📄 Return